 While there is value in this, it can risk a mindset that ignores the power of good reviews too, and the need to respond to them.
 Positive reinforcement is the core concept here.
 Happy customers need to be heard just as much as unsatisfied ones.
 This shows anyone thinking of leaving a review that they will be heard and that their feedback matters to you.

-Repeat after me, “customer reviews are under my control.”
+Whether you want to get reviews on Amazon or Facebook, repeat after me, “customer reviews are under my control.”
 Reviews are just another element of your company.
 When you focus on excellent customer service, you create the reviews you want.
 You can also determine the tone and voice of the customer by reflecting it in your engagement with them, primarily in-person and through your social channels.

 There is, unfortunately, no exact science.
 But when you see consistently excellent reviews roll-in, you know you have the right formula.